Author: Rev. Jonalu Johnstone

 Beyond Black Lives Matter

 Black Lives Matter activists continue to direct our attention towards black people, especially teenagers and young men, being shot by police.
-The latest story of the acquittal of former Tulsa police officer Betty Shelby for her shooting of Terence Crutcher reinforces the sense that justice … read more.
+The latest story of the acquittal of former Tulsa police officer Betty Shelby for her shooting of Terence Crutcher reinforces the sense that justice will not be done in such cases.
+By the time … Continue reading Beyond Black Lives Matter

 Letter to the Mercury